rishav-singh-0/rishav-singh-0.github.io/notes/Arch_Installation.md

+# Arch installation Guide

+Ofcource my notes are are derived from [Arch Wiki](https://wiki.archlinux.org/index.php/Installation_guide).
+And I highly recommend to read it too.
+These notes contains all the things which i do at the fime of new Arch Installation, so it is well tested.

-# Create Bootable usb
+## Create Bootable usb

 `sudo dd bs=4 if=/mnt/Tools/linux/distros/archlinux-2021.02.01-x86_64.iso of=/dev/sdb conv=fdatasync status=progress`

-# Verify the boot mode
+## Verify the boot mode
 To verify the boot mode, list the efivars directory:
 ` ls /sys/firmware/efi/efivars `

 If the command shows the directory without error, then the system is booted in UEFI mode.
 If the directory does not exist, the system may be booted in BIOS (or CSM) mode.
 If the system did not boot in the mode you desired, refer to your motherboard's manual.

-# Connect to the internet
+## Connect to the internet
 `ip link`
 WiFi - `iwctl`